Asif-boo/asif-khan/README.md

-basics of c++
+basics of c++ by M.Asif khan.
-switch loop and for loop
+student of AI .